causes of ibs - part two

 This study still occasionally surfaces as a justification for the psychological explanation.
 The authors recruited 75 patients who had suffered from acute gastroenteritis and asked them to complete psychometric tests.
 Of the 75 patients, 20 were still suffering from IBS symptoms after six months had passed.

 Let's look at one final myth about the psychological side of IBS, and that's the idea that it is somehow caused by a history of sexual abuse.
-This is a myth that is heard less often these days, perhaps because enough patients have said "Nope, never happened to me!" to make doctors reconsider the importance of abuse as a factor.
+This is a myth that is heard less often these days, perhaps because enough patients have said 'Nope, never happened to me!' to make doctors reconsider the importance of abuse as a factor.

 It is true that some studies have shown that IBS patients report higher levels of sexual abuse than other patients.
 However, as with other psychological problems, this does not mean that the abuse itself contributed to the IBS, just that the two co-exist.
-It is no great leap to think that people who suffered abuse as a child may be more prone to gut problems, just as they may be more prone to other physical and mental health problems.
+It is no great leap to think that people who suffered abuse as a child may be more prone to gut problems, just as they may be more prone to other physical problems.
 And there are also studies that show no link between IBS and sexual abuse at all.

 This study examined 53 patients with idiopathic constipation (ie: long-term constipation with no identifiable cause), 50 IBS patients, 51 Crohn's disease patients and 53 healthy control subjects.
 The researchers asked patients to fill in a questionnaire about their previous abuse experiences, plus further questionnaires focusing on psychological problems, and patients were also interviewed.